afs/rdf-delta/docs/delta.md

 dataset this patch applies to.

-Delta enforces the rule that to append to the log, the patch must include in the previous field the id of the patch that this new patch applies to.
-If the wrong id is given, or it is missing, the attempt to append the patch is rejected.
+Delta enforces the rule that to append to the log, the patch must include in the previous field the id of the currneyl latest patch in the log.
+If the wrong id is given, or it is missing and the log is not empty, the attempt to append the patch is rejected.
 This stops two independent applications from logging a change to the same dataset version at the same time.
-While quite a strict way to guaranttee the order, for systems of only a few machines, this simple mechanism is clearer, signals rejecting patches at the earliest possible moment and means that the log can be reconstructed just by reading the headers of patches.
+While quite a strict way to guarantee the order, for systems of only a few machines, this simple mechanism is clearer, signals rejecting patches at the earliest possible moment and means that the log can be reconstructed just by reading the headers of patches.